tracking-exposed/eu19/content/page/forIndividuals.md

 By becoming an adopter of fbtrex, you are not just getting the insights Facebook does not offer you on your own activity, but you are also participanting in a user-driven initiative to make social media more accountable and transparent.

-### How to become a power user and know your habits
+### How to become a power user and be in control on your information diet

 ##### 1. Install the fbTREX browser extension